Matthew Stafford: 2012 season

 While the 2011 season proved to be the best season of Stafford's young career, 2012 was one full of setbacks.
 During the opening game against the St. Louis Rams, Stafford threw three interceptions and one touchdown pass.
 However, the Lions won the game 27–23.
-Stafford and the Lions lost the next three games to the San Francisco 49ers, Tennessee Titans, and Minnesota Vikings.
+Stafford and the Lions lost the next three games to the San Francisco 49ers, Tennessee Titans, and Vikings.
 In the ensuing weeks, the Lions managed to win three games, including impressive comeback wins against the Seattle Seahawks and Philadelphia Eagles, and a dominating performance against the Jacksonville Jaguars.
-These proved to be the final winning games of the 2012 season as they ended the season with an eight-game losing streak and with a 4–12 record.
-One highlight in the losing streak was a game against the Atlanta Falcons, where Stafford recorded a career-high 37 completions for 443 passing yards and one interception in the 31–18 loss.
+These proved to be the final winning games of the 2012 season as the Lions ended the season with an eight-game losing streak and with a 4–12 record.
+One highlight in the losing streak was the Week 16 matchup against the Atlanta Falcons, where Stafford recorded a career-high 37 completions for 443 passing yards and an interception in the 31–18 loss.

 Stafford finished the season with a league-leading 435 pass completions for 20 touchdown passes, significantly less compared to the 41 touchdowns he passed for in the 2011 season; 17 interceptions, one more than 2011, and second most in his career since his rookie season; 4,967 passing yards on 727 attempts (an NFL record; the previous record was 691 by Drew Bledsoe); and a QB rating of 79.8, the lowest since his rookie season.
-He rushed for a career-high 126 yards and four rushing touchdowns on 35 carries.
+Stafford rushed for a career-high 126 yards and four rushing touchdowns on 35 carries.
 He was ranked No. 76 among his fellow players on the NFL Top 100 Players of 2013.